Is it cheaper to have cable or streaming?

 Q: Can I watch live sports on streaming platforms?

-A: Some streaming services offer local channels, but availability varies depending on your location.
-Alternatively, you can use an antenna to access local channels for free.
+A: Yes, some streaming services offer local channel access through partnerships with networks or providing digital antennas for over-the-air broadcasts.

 In conclusion, streaming services generally offer a more cost-effective alternative to traditional cable television.
-With lower subscription fees, customization options, and the ability to access content on-demand, streaming has become the go-to choice for many entertainment enthusiasts.
-However, it’s important to consider individual preferences and needs when deciding between the two options.
+With lower subscription fees, greater flexibility, and the ability to customize your entertainment options, streaming has become the go-to choice for many consumers.
+However, it’s important to consider your specific needs and additional costs before making a decision.